If you’re reading this, you’re probably in a situation where you have forgotten or lost your ID and have a flight coming up.

 However, if you bring a picture of your ID to the airport, along with as much other documentation to help prove your identity, you may still be able to fly.

-Other useful documentation that can help prove your identity include:
+Other useful travel documentation that can help prove your identity include:

 - A credit card, a business card with your photo on it